rockyboyyang/Pokechampions-FrontEnd/README.md

    - Search By Type
    ![edit-pokemon](src/assets/images/by-type.png)

-- Able to select Shiny and Non-Shiny Pokemon
+- Able to select Shiny and Non-Shiny Pokemon (Only if you defeated the Champion)
    - Non-Shiny
    ![non-shiny](src/assets/images/not-shiny.png)